unknowtherwise67/Unified-Android-Tweaker/System-Thermal-Modifications/README.md

 - Force System to use OS Kernel-Based Thermal Managements System while maintain device hardware safety.

 # System-SELinux-Modifications:
-- Change Android System Built-in SELinux to either Enforcing or Permissive.
-Configurable and by user's choice.
-SELinux (in Linux ecosystems) are work like Exploit Protection and with Hardened Security.
-Note that modify it can come with risks of OS Security while it can help solve issues/problems for other like Root Modules, Apps and even device's firmwares/softwares at some case.
+- Change System SELinux parameters to either Enforced or Permissive mode, do it at your own risk as Permissive may can solve some issues but can introduce compromise to system security.

 ## REQUIREMENTS/COMPATIBILITY:
 - Android 6 and/or Above.